Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_slides.md

 Notes:

-Trying to buyExecution with any other token that is not the native token **will fail**.
+- Trying to buyExecution with any other token that is not the native token **will fail**.
+- **_WeightToFee_** will determine whether the assets in the holding register are sufficient to buy the necessary amount of weight.

 ---